Christophers27/Noire-Worldbuilding/Levels/Level 1.md

   - Dev Note: Maybe put the grappling hook in level 3?
 I'm not sure about the implementation of making the map visible from here.
 Is this possible?

 ## Schoolyard

+An old gate, intricate patterns swirling about the iron, blocks the way to the school yard, a gap bent in the bars.
+Past the gate, a path leads through a copse of trees, to a playground with an old, hunched-over tree set in the middle.
+The School House looms over the yard, just beyond the playground, and the Shadow Cave lies at the edge of the yard, set into the cliffside.

+---

+- The Elite Lanternfly can be found here, hiding atop the lamp posts and in the trees.
+- The area is meant to evoke a sense of nostalgia, the carefree days of childhood, and is blanketed in warm hues.

+### Shadow Cave

+A strangely dark cave pokes into the cliffside, and a shadowy enemy hides in the darkness.
+The player is unable to see in the cave, and a light is needed to explore it.

+---

+- The enemy is a shadow-type enemy, unable to be damaged by the umbrella.
+A light-based weapon is required to defeat it.
+- The player might be able to explore a small part of the cave, but they cannot see in the darkness.
+  - Some light source is needed to see in the cave.
+- The cave is an optional side area, filled with lore and items.

 ### Schoolhouse